sushilduseja/api-gateway/README.md

-Okay, here is the updated README reflecting the latest code, incorporating dynamic routing with Spring Cloud LoadBalancer and the reactive nature of the application.

 # Reactive API Gateway & Service Registry

 A Spring Boot-based API Gateway service built on the reactive stack (Spring WebFlux, Project Reactor) that provides dynamic service discovery, routing, and load balancing capabilities using an in-memory service registry.